adamb924/HPW/README.md

 Documentation
 -------------

 The interface for Historical Phonology Workplace is web-like, so the intuitions you have from navigating around web sites should carry over.
-There is reasonably complete documentation in the program itself (left menu, under “Introduction”), which is also available [here](/hpw_intro).
+There is reasonably complete documentation in the program itself (left menu, under “Introduction”).

-The initial configuration of Historical Phonology Workplace includes nonsense data and an analysis.
-If you accidentally delete that example and want it back, you can just copy this [database.db](applications/database.db) into the same directory of the executable.
-(Be careful not to overwrite your own analyses in so doing!)
-The nonsense data are also available: [mock.csv](applications/mock.csv).
+The initial configuration of Historical Phonology Workplace includes nonsense data and an analysis

 Downloads
 ---------